 4. Audit your server configurations

-Also protect access to CPU activity on your machines to prevent side-channel attacks, which work by monitoring the system’s behavior (CPU activity in particular) in relation to certain user actions in order to extract information.
+Also bear in mind to protect access to CPU activity on your machines in order to prevent side-channel attacks, which work by monitoring the system’s behavior (CPU activity in particular) in relation to certain user actions in order to extract information.
 Finally, make sure that your servers are scheduled to shut down if an incident is identified.
+Rudder platform has proven its great help on these purposes, with its continuous audit and remediation approach.

 Log management is essential in a hardening process, especially to carry out post-mortems analysis after an incident.